 There are certain items that should never be put into the toilet or tank.
 Facial and other similar tissues: because they have wet strength and do not dissolve easily.
 Toilet paper, especially white, dissolves well after a period of traveling.

 Use only trailer sewage tank deodorizers.
-Antifreeze, Ammonias, Alcohols and Acetones may cause damage to the tank, valve parts, tank fittings, and drain hose.
-For protection against freezing, use recommended fluids (See Winterizing, page 33).
+Antifreeze, ammonias, alcohols and acetones may cause damage to the tank, valve parts, tank fittings, and drain hose.
+For protection against freezing, use recommended fluids (see Winterizing, page 43).

 Some state and federal parks prohibit draining sink and bath waters into the ground, although this is done in the wilderness.
 Your auxiliary holding tank will hold this water until you are at a dump area.
+On trailers without an auxiliary holding tank, we suggest you use a pail under the drain outlet and discard the waste in a public bathroom.